 After a while I started to think that no one ever just died; people were ‘suicided’.
 What’s that?
 The Bee Gees’ Maurice Gibb dead at 53 after suffering a heart attack during an operation to remove an intestinal blockage?
 That’s what they want us to believe!
-Also, no terrorist attack – regardless of scale – ever took place without the suggestion that it was likely a ‘false flag‘ event.
+Also, no terrorist attack – regardless of scale – ever took place without the suggestion that it was more than likely a ‘false flag’ event.

 In retrospect, my analytical and conspiratorial way of thinking about everything almost protected me – distanced me – from some truly horrific events during that period, such as: the Moscow theatre hostage crisis, the 2003 bombings in Istanbul and Casablanca, the Beslan school massacre, the 2004 Madrid train bombings, 7/7, and the 2008 Mumbai attacks.
 The terrible list is almost endless.
-Spending my time trying to unpick these appalling acts of indiscriminate violence in order to answer the ‘cui bono?’ question meant that I never really had to engage with anything on an emotional level.
+Spending my time trying to unpick these appalling acts of premeditated violence in order to answer the ‘cui bono?’ question meant that I never really had to engage with anything on an emotional level.
 It was always about dispassionately wading through witness accounts and media reports to expose inconsistencies and reinterpret the ‘official story’.

 The last conspiracy piece I wrote was a trilogy of blog posts about the death of a high profile police officer, which received well over 100 comments (most of them anonymous).
 There were commenters who claimed to have known the deceased; one person who claimed to have found the body; another who said that my blog was “important” for reasons which couldn’t be divulged; a weirdly cryptic troll; and a woman involved in ‘psychic rescue’, who confirmed, psychically, that the police officer had been “bumped off” by the CIA.
 She wished me luck with my research but warned me “to be very careful what I print”.